Seirdy/seirdy.one/content/about/uses.md

 jq
 : Interpreter for the jq domain-specific programming language.
-Indespensible for creating, manipulaitng, and filtering data.
+Indispensable for creating, manipulating, and filtering data.

 fzf
 : A fuzzy-finder that blends the CLI and TUI.
 Used for my program launcher, tab-completion, shell history search, Neovim menus (with telescope.nvim), and command-line path-completion.